nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 > *  For example, `/dine school` will yield results from both School of Business and School of Computing.

 #### 3.2.2.
 Search for specific dining outlet: ```/dineinfo``` - Shuyi
-This command finds all dining outlets that contains the keyword, and display their location and operating hours.
+This command finds all dining outlets that contain the keyword, and displays their location and operating hours.

 Format:<br>
 <code>/dineinfo <strong>outlet</strong></code>